alexanderadolfodiaz017-oss/Workshop-4w/README.md

 📘 Project Overview

 This Java console application simulates a car dealership management system for LaRusso Auto Group.
-It allows users (sales staff or customers) to view all vehicles in inventory, search by price or make/model, and manage dealership data through a CSV file.
+It allows users to view all vehicles in inventory, search by price or make/model, and manage dealership data through a CSV file.

 The system demonstrates Object-Oriented Programming (OOP) concepts such as: